SemenSop/OOB_WSIS/README.md

     6: Wild Edible Plants
     7: flower_classification
 ```
-5. Launch file `yolov8.ipynb` and choose the desired type of semgentation: plant parts or full plants
+5. Launch file `yolov8.ipynb`.
+During the execution of the program, you will be prompted to choose the desired type of semgentation: plant parts or full plants
 6. After code execution the results can be found in the
   - WORK_DIR
     - ultralytics/ultralytics/runs/segment/prediction